FabioLiberti/Heterogeneous_Federated_Learning/Codes & Tutorials/Codes_info.md

 # Train Modello
 model.fit(X_train, y_train, epochs=10)

-# Development of the federated learning architecture
+# Development of the Federated Learning Architecture

-# Crea un aggregatore
+# Create an Aggregator
 aggregator = tf.distribute.experimental.federated_aggregator()

-# Distribuzione del modello
+# Model deployment

-# Distribuisci il modello ai dispositivi
+# Deployment of the Model to the Devices
 for device in devices:
     device.assign(model)

-# Valutazione del modello
+# Model evaluation

-# Calcola le prestazioni del modello
+# Calculation of Model Performance
 accuracy = aggregator.aggregate(
     [device.evaluate(X_test, y_test) for device in devices]
 )